casper-network/docs-archive/dapp-dev-guide/tutorials/counter/walkthrough.rst

         --state-root-hash [STATE_ROOT_HASH] \
         --key [ACCOUNT_HASH]

 We can actually dive further into the data stored on the chain using the query path argument or directly querying the deploy hash.
-Try these three following commands and notice that each one gives you a different level of detail.
+Try the following commands and notice that each one gives you a different level of detail.

 Retrieve the specific counter contract details: